javierbarbero/DataEnvelopmentAnalysis.jl/docs/src/technical/holder.md

 ```
 with inputs and outputs numbered sequentially.

-## Hölder 2
+## Hölder L2

 !!! warning "Requieres a solver that supports SOS constraints"
-    The Hölder l 2 model requieres a solver that supports SOS constraints, such as [Gurobi](https://github.com/jump-dev/Gurobi.jl).
+    The Hölder L2 model requieres a solver that supports SOS constraints, such as [Gurobi](https://github.com/jump-dev/Gurobi.jl).

     Solving the model with Ipopt will return invalid results.

-## Hölder Inf
+## Hölder LInf

-In this example we compute the Hölder l Inf DEA model under varible returns to scale:
+In this example we compute the Hölder LInf DEA model under varible returns to scale:
 ```jldoctest 1
 julia> X = [2; 4; 8; 12; 6; 14; 14; 9.412];